gpupuck/rules_ml_toolchain/README.md

 register_toolchains("@rules_ml_toolchain//cc:linux_aarch64_linux_aarch64")
 ```

-If CUDA initialization is required, insert this block before CUDA initialization.
+If CUDA or SYCL initialization is required, ensure this block is inserted before either initialization occurs.

 LLVM `18` and the `linux_glibc_2_27` sysroot are used for compilation by default.
 To change these defaults, specify the required LLVM version and sysroot distribution in `.bazelrc` file.